USS Silversides (SS-236)

 USS Silversides (SS/AGSS-236) is a Gato-class submarine, the first ship of the United States Navy to be named for the silversides.

 Silversides was one of the most successful submarines in the Pacific Theater of World War II, with 23 confirmed sinkings, totalling more than 90000 LT of shipping.
-She received a Presidential Unit Citation for cumulative action over four patrols, and twelve battle stars.
+She received a Presidential Unit Citation for cumulative action over four patrols, and 12 battle stars.
 She presently serves as a museum ship in Muskegon, Michigan, and is a National Historic Landmark.

 Construction

 Her keel was laid down on 4 November 1940, by the Mare Island Navy Yard in Vallejo, California.
 She was launched on 26 August 1941, sponsored by Mrs. Elizabeth H. Hogan, and commissioned on 15 December 1941, with Lieutenant Commander Creed C. Burlingame in command.

 Service in World War II

 First patrol: April–June 1942

 After shakedown off the California coast, Silversides set course for Hawaii, arriving at Pearl Harbor on 4 April 1942.
 Departing Pearl Harbor on 30 April, Silversides headed for the Japanese home islands, in the area of Kii Suido, for the first of her many successful war patrols.
-On 10 May, just after 8:00 local time, the submarine used her 3 in gun to heavily damage the Japanese guard boat Ebisu Maru No.5.
+On 10 May, just after 08:00 local time, the submarine used her 3 in gun to heavily damage the Japanese guard boat Ebisu Maru No.5.
 During this 75-minute action, an enemy machine-gun bullet killed one of her deck gunners, Torpedoman's Mate Third Class Mike Harbin of Oklahoma, the only man lost in action aboard Silversides during World War II.
 Harbin was buried at sea later that evening.
 On 13 May, Silversides fired torpedoes at an enemy submarine; although explosions were heard, a definite sinking could not be confirmed.

 On 17 May, while maneuvering through an enemy fishing fleet and approaching her targets, Silversides periscope became entangled in a fishnet marked by Japanese flags held aloft on bamboo poles.
 The sub continued her approach, fishnet and all, and fired three torpedoes at the first ship, a 4,000-ton cargo ship.
 Two hits tore the victim's stern open.
-While that ship was sinking, the second cargo ship was also hit, but its fate could not be determined.
+While that ship was sinking, the second cargo ship was also hit, but her fate could not be determined.
 Patrol boats were closing in as the submarine, probably the only American submarine to make an attack while flying the Japanese flag, quickly left the vicinity.
 After damaging a freighter and tanker in the same area, Silversides terminated her first war patrol at Pearl Harbor on 21 June.